Aruca-1/IdenticonService/readme.md

 ``` ![Darez Image for the browser](icon) ```

 ### Deploy To Heroku
 Assuming you have the Heroku CLI installed.
-Pushing out te fat jar is pretty easy.
+Pushing out the fat jar is pretty easy.

 build
 ``` ./gradlew deployableShadow ```